freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-18.md

 ## Description
 <section id='description'>

-Time for a new section of the page.
+After the paragraph tag, add an opening tag for an unordered list, `<ul>`.
+On the next line, add a closing tag, `</ul>`.

-Before the `</main>` closing tag, add a new `h2` element with the text "Cat Lists".
+The unordered list will not appear in the browser until content is added.

 </section>